Skip to main content

 Real talk about adhesion: Good patches stick through showers, light sweating, and normal activity.
 If yours falls off immediately, either your skin wasn't dry enough or you didn't press firmly enough.
 Try again with clean, completely dry skin and more pressure.

-Step 6: Layering with Your Routine
+Step 6: Pairing It with Your Routine

 Get Flow On →